mehdi-farsi/hfam/README.md

 ```

-`hfam` is provided with a .hfamconfig file.
-This config file permits to execute a set of commands for each dotfile.
+`hfam` works with a `.hfamconfig` file.
+This config file provide an intuitive DSL for managing your dotfiles.

-Only the files defined in `.hfamconfig` will be treated.
+> Only the files defined in `.hfamconfig` will be treated.

+For the following examples, let's say that the following environment variables are set with the following values:

+- `HOME=/Users/zoidberg`
+- `SHELL=/bin/zsh`

-Now, let's have look to the `.hfamconfig` syntax.
+Now, let's have look to the `.hfamconfig` DSL.

 ####Symlink

-The `symlink` command creates a symlink with the source file passed as argument. the symlink target file is defined at `$HOME/.target`
+The `symlink` command creates a symlink with the source file passed as argument.
+The symlink target is defined in `$HOME/.target`.

+Example:

 In `$HOME/dotfiles/.hfamconfig`